duserik/openmrs-module-ppr/README.md

 openmrs-module-reportingvariables
 =================================

-gather a variable report to be later exported
+gather variables' report to be later exported into csv